 Pay Any Remaining Bills and Close the Accounts

 If you're moving a long distance, you probably canceled your utilities or had them transferred to your new address.
 If you're closing accounts, make sure everything is paid, and the service cut off dates are confirmed.
 You don't want to be charged for utilities after your move out date.

 This is the time to get your tools and gardening supplies ready to move.
 This includes draining your lawnmower, power tools, and anything else motorized of fuel.
 Most movers won't move anything flammable so ensure you've properly disposed of anything that isn't safe to move.
 Also, get tools ready to move by covering any sharp blades.

 Call the moving company you've hired to confirm their arrival times and parking strategies and go over all arrangements to ensure everything is on track.
 This is the best way to avoid extra mover fees.

 Depending on the type of mover you've hired, you may need to take apart your furniture before they arrive.
-A full service mover will do this for you and wrap furniture as part of the moving agreement.
+A full-service mover will do this for you and wrap the furniture as part of the moving agreement.
 But if you're responsible for preparing furniture, now is the time to get it ready to move.

 At the beginning of the week, figure out a simple meal plan.
 Decide what or where you'll eat the night before your move and each night in between.
 Buy only those food items you need so you're not throwing out food before you move.